Nuggets escape 23-point hole, down Spurs

 Aldridge scored 15 of the first 28 San Antonio points and had 17 in the first quarter.
 The Spurs went 7-for-9 from the 3-point arc in the opening period and led 40-30 after one.
 They continued that hot shooting at the start of the second, going up 47-32 in the first 1:09.
 Denver cut the deficit to 51-43, but a 9-0 run gave San Antonio a 17-point lead.

 The Spurs led 67-53 at halftime.
 Aldridge hit a 3-pointer and a couple of baskets as the Spurs increased their lead to 86-63 midway through the third quarter.
 Denver came storming back, using a 26-7 surge in the last 6:33 of the period to cut the deficit to four.
-The Nuggets drained a trio of 3-pointers to end the third, and then Millsap and Murray hit two more to tie the game at 95 with 11:16 left.
+The Nuggets drained three 3-pointers to end the third, then Millsap and Murray hit two more to tie the score at 95 with 11:16 left.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)